Struggling with credit card debt?

 Mortgage Prequalification Calculator

-The prequalification that you receive from a lender may differ from this estimate based on the lender’s requirements for loan approval.
+The pre-qualification you receive from a lender may differ from this estimate based on the lender’s requirements for loan approval.
 Your lender will also be able to help you understand how taxes and insurance will affect monthly mortgage payments in your local area.

-Overcoming common challenges to qualify for a mortgage
+Common challenges when trying to qualify for a mortgage

 The three most common barriers to homeownership are: